 How do you decide where to go trick or treating?
 Zillow researchers came up with an interesting metric to help you decide where to go.

-In addition to San Jose, two other California cities (San Francisco and Los Angeles) made the top ten, so I figured our high California property values had something to it.
+In addition to San Jose and San Francisco, two other California cities (Sacramento and Los Angeles) made the top 10, so you might figure the high California property values had something to it.
 But that wasn’t the whole story.

 Zillow researchers devised an interesting custom metric that they call their "Trick-or-Treat Index."
 The Trick-or-Treat Index combines four different variables that the company believes will correlate with good trick or treating: